-Likely effects of the Local Plan options
+Likely Effects of the Local Plan Options

 33. The following sections set out the findings of the SA for the policy and strategic site options that were considered during the development of the Bassetlaw Local Plan.
-Where detailed appraisal matrices were prepared, these are presented in Appendix 4 of the full SA report. the SA findings Table 3: SA effects for the spatial options for the options are described in more detail in Chapter 4 of the full SA report, along with information about how each group of options was identified.
+Where detailed appraisal matrices were prepared, these are presented in Appendix 4 of the full SA report.
+The SA findings for the options are described in more detail in Chapter 4 of the full SA report, along with information about how each group of options was identified.